 Launch Your New Career with a Bachelor of Science in Public Health

 If you want to make a change in the lives of people in your local community or even further afield, a Bachelor of Science in Public Health from National University can help you launch a career with the potential to make a real difference.

-For more information, or to arrange an appointment to speak with an advisor about National University’s public health courses visit the program page on our website.
+For more information about the Bachelor of Science in Public Health, or to arrange an appointment to speak with an advisor about National University’s public health courses, visit the program page on our website.